 The IP address you send your email from also matters.
 What's more, you can change it to improve email deliverability.
 For example, if your main IP is already suspected, it is necessary to proceed with a new, spotless one, to send the letters to the most promising leads.

-The Amount of the Letters Sent
+The Amount of the Emails Sent

 The mailing habits of the sender also matters for email deliverability.
 Sending many letters in bulk can be a sign of a spammy campaign.
 That's why the fewer letters you send, the higher the deliverability rate will be.
 This is also why it is essential to gradually warm up your email address, building your reputation day after day.